MadhavMenon10/GPU-Visualiser/README.md

 ![Die overview of the NVIDIA H100](docs/h100-overview-readme.png)

 Click a block to pin it and read its documentation.
-Here an XCD compute chiplet on the AMD MI300X is selected:
+Here the GigaThread Engine on the NVIDIA GeForce RTX 4090 is selected:

 ![A selected component on the AMD MI300X](docs/rtx4090-component-readme.png)